mobajemu-msft/groove-api-documentation/Groove/Using the Groove RESTful Services/Obtaining a Developer Access Token.md

 ![Registeredapp2]

   >**Note**
 These are the credentials that you will use to authenticate with the Groove RESTful API.
 Do not confuse  these client ID and secret with the customer ID and account key you received in the earlier step [Create a developer account on Azure Marketplace].

 ##Sign up
 Sign up to the Groove RESTful API in the Azure Marketplace by visiting [the final page](https://datamarket.azure.com/dataset/xboxmusic/XboxMusicPlatform) and clicking **SIGN UP**.
-![Sign up]
+![SignUp]

   <a name="httppost">
 ## Make an HTTP POST request to the token service
 </a>